Share

 Alessio Lorandi

 So you’re getting into go-karting for the first time?
-Cool, you’re gonna enjoy it..
+Cool, you’re gonna enjoy it.

 Let me walk you through some of what you can expect for your first time on a go kart.

+I remember my first time behind the wheel of a kart.
 It felt quite weird at first, but within a few laps… I was hooked.

 I had no idea what I was doing, throttle meant “go fast” and brake meant “go slow”.